gbmhunter/blog/content/pcb-design/component-packages/sod-80-component-package/_index.md

 ## Overview

 The `SOD-80` component package is a synonym for the MiniMELF package.
-See the link:../mini-melf-sod-80-do-213aa-component-package[MiniMELF Component Package page] for more info.
+See the [MiniMELF Component Package page](../mini-melf-sod-80-do-213aa-component-package) for more info.